 The German NAP focuses on the first pillar.
 The priority is to keep youth unemployment low by developing further the dual apprenticeship system and action for disadvantaged youth, and by reducing the number of school drop-outs.
 The whole range of active labour market measures, notably further training, wage subsidies and public employment schemes, is available to address adult long-term unemployment.
 A compulsory consultation with the unemployed at the employment offices takes place within six months.
+The NAP priorities have been discussed with the social partners and led to certain common positions.
+The social partners have been involved notably with combatting youth and long-term unemployment.
 However quantified targets and timeframes to prevent long-term unemployment among youth and adults in accordance with the guidelines have not been set.